jromang/picochess/docs/usage.rst

 * First button has no function
 * Second button has no function
 * Third button shutdown the machine.
-You have to press twice to actiate this shutdown (for your safety).
+You have to press twice to activate this shutdown (for your safety).
 Pressing another button cancels it
 * Fourth button reboots the machine.
-You have to press twice to actiate this reboot (for your safety).
+You have to press twice to activate this reboot (for your safety).
 Pressing another button cancels it

 System shutdown
 ---------------